richardschoen/ibmi-srcarcifs/README.md

 ❗ SRCARCIFS only exports source to an IFS folder.
 It does not currently do any interaction directly with Git.
 You will need to create your own Git repo directory or purchase someling like iForGit if you want more integrated source control with Git.

-**Prompt SQL - PROMPTSQL** - If you have issues with the metadata export process, you can prompt and see the SQL used to create the delimited record output for the source member metadata info.
-This is a convenience setting for debugging errors.
+**Prompt SQL - PROMPTSQL** - If you have issues or get an error with the source member metadata export process, you can prompt and see the SQL used to create the delimited record output for the source member metadata info.
+This is a convenience setting for handlling debugging errors.
 You should never usually need to turn this setting on, but it's here just in case.

+❗This setting only works from an interactive 5250 session.